Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot.md

 In this case both parachains 1000 (Statemint) and 1001 (Contracts) and 1002 (Encointer) are allowed to teleport tokens represented by the **Here** multilocation.

-## 💱Trusted reserves in Polkadot
+## 💱Trusted reserves in Rococo
-Polkadot does not recognize any chain as reserve
+Rococo does not recognize any chain as reserve

 ```rust
 impl xcm_executor::Config for XcmConfig {